-PSEG Long Island recognizes the importance of clearing emergency evacuation routes and main thoroughfares, after major storm events, and understands the key role they play in helping to make areas safe to clear by de-energizing and/or removing downed electrical wires that may be blocking roads or entangled in downed trees or roadway debris.
+PSEG Long Island recognizes the importance of clearing emergency evacuation routes and main thoroughfares, after major storm events.
+MSTC protocols concentrate on efforts to clear critical roadways by de-energizing and/or removing downed electrical wires that may be blocking roads or entangled in downed trees or roadway debris.